 The toilet is connected to the pressurized fresh water system.
 A single lever arrangement controls the flushing and the flow of water into the bowl.
-Most RV toilets are designed to function with a smaller amount of water than household toilers.
-Unnecessary, frequent flushing of the toilet will quickly deplete your fresh water supply and fill your holding tank.
-If the black water tank becomes full, the toilet cannot be flushed until the tank is drained.
+Most RV toilets are designed to function with a smaller amount of water than household toilets.
+Unnecessary, frequent flushing of the toilet will quickly deplete your fresh water supply and fill the cassette pod.
+If the cassette pod becomes full, the toilet cannot be used until the pod is drained.

-To keep toilet blockage to a minimum:
+To keep cassette pod blockage to a minimum:

-- Only use an RV approved biodegradable 1-ply tissue paper and deodorizing agents specifically designed for use in RV holding tank systems.
+- Cover the bottom of the cassette pod with water immediately after dumping. - Movement while driving will help liquefy solids in the cassette pod.
+Adding water to the tank will also help. - Use only RV grade single ply toilet tissue. - Only use an RV approved biodegradable 1-ply tissue paper and deodorizing agents specifically designed for use in RV holding tank systems.
 These products are available directly from your dealer and most camping supply stores. - Never use chlorine or caustic chemicals such as drain opener or laundry bleach in your toilet. - Never allow foreign objects (non-dissolving items) such as hygiene products, paper towels, wipes, or diapers to be flushed through the toilet.

-Refer to the Owner's Manual included in the Owner's Packet or in the packaging of your toilet for operating and detailed care instructions.
+Refer to the Owner's manual included in the owner's packet or in the packaging of your toilet for operating and detailed care instructions.